bxparks/AUniter/jenkins/README.md

 a single Arduino binary to upload to a given Arduino board at the same time.
 The second executor that tries to upload a sketch will wait up to 120 seconds for the Arduino board to finish its "upload/test" cycle.
-The locking happens only for the `--upload` mode.
-There is no locking for the `--verify` mode which allows multiple pipelines to verify multiple sketches at the same time, limited only by CPU and memory.
+The locking happens only for the `auniter.sh upload` or `auniter.sh test` command.
+There is no locking for the `verify` command which allows multiple pipelines to verify multiple sketches at the same time, limited only by CPU and memory.
 The default wait time of 120 seconds can be overridden using the `--port_timeout` flag on the `auniter.sh` script.

 ### Trigger Build When Something Changes